BretStateham/headlesspi/README.md

     network={
             ssid="MyWiFiNetwork"
-            key_mgmt NONE
+            key_mgmt=NONE
     }
     ```
 1. Save the changes to your file.
 In nano:

     - Press `CTRL-X` to exit
     - Press `Y` to save.
     - Press `ENTER` to confirm the file name

+### Verifying your Raspberry Pi's IP Address

+1. Once you have configured your WiFi network using one of the methods above, you should reboot your pi.
+This will be necessary on Raspbian Stretch as it appears the WiFi network doesn't get enabled if it isn't configured on boot.

+    ```bash
+    sudo reboot
+    ```

+1. Then login to your Raspberry Pi using the default credentials (or your custom credentials if you have changed them):

+    - Username: `pi`
+    - Password: `raspberry`

 1. Verify that your WiFi adapter got its IP Address:

     ```bash
     ip -4 a